jamie120/ms4-wild-mile/README.md

 - 'bag'
 - 'checkout'

-Other installed apps supporting the site features are:
+Other installed django packages supporting the site features are:
 - 'crispy_forms'
 - 'smartfields'
 - 'storages'